Lesson 4 of 5

 Gamma (Key Points)

-• +Highest for ATM options near expiration
+• +Highest for ATM options in the final days before expiration

-• +Manage by closing before final week
+• +Manage it by closing positions before the final week

 Vega (Key Points)